 Zanzibar Prosperity came with the arrival of Oman Sultans in the 18th century.
 These sultans collected their fortunes from the slave trade which was at its peak by the time.
 Mighty empires were built and more wealth was acquired from clove plantations.
 This era marked the rise of Swahili civilization in Zanzibar.

-Today you will find the evidence of Swahili civilization in Zanzibar in this stone town remain unchanged; the house of wonder, a grand building used for administrative purposes by the sultans will greet the visitors with astonishing history.
+Today you will find the evidence of Swahili civilization in Zanzibar in this stone town remains unchanged.
+The house of wonder, a grand building used for administrative purposes by the sultans; will great the visitors with astonishing history.